Base64 to URL

 AI image outputs

-Convert generated image strings into public image URLs for moderation, editing, or publishing.
+Decode generated image strings into image bytes, then create public image URLs for moderation, editing, or publishing.

 02